kevincorvallis/website/README.md

 Then run http-server in local directory

-## Challenges Faced
+## Challenges and Solutions

+### API Gateway and Lambda connection

-- **API Gateway to Lambda connection**: The learning curve for building an AWS CRUD application was steep, particularly when connecting API Gateway to Lambda and managing CORS headers.
-The static S3 hosting initially raised concerns about potential issues with the origin domain.
+**Challenge:** The learning curve for building an AWS CRUD application was steep, especially when it came to connecting API Gateway with Lambda functions and managing CORS headers.
+As the website was hosted statically via S3, concerns arose about potential issues with the origin domain.

-- **Database choice**: After extensive experimentation, the decision was made to move from MySQL to DynamoDB.
-DynamoDB's convenience and seamless integration with other AWS services proved more advantageous.
+**Solution:** Overcoming this challenge required experimentation, adjusting configurations, and ensuring the correct headers were passed between the services.
+This allowed for seamless communication between the API Gateway and Lambda functions.

+### Database choice

+**Challenge:** Initially, MySQL was chosen as the primary database for the project.
+However, after extensive experimentation and weighing the pros and cons, the decision was made to switch to DynamoDB.

+**Solution:** The primary reason for this change was DynamoDB's convenience and seamless integration with other AWS services, which provided a more robust and efficient solution.
+This made managing and scaling the database easier, allowing the project to better adapt to future requirements.

-- **IAM roles and custom policies**: Proper configuration of IAM roles and custom policies was a major challenge.
+### IAM roles and custom policies

+**Challenge:** Proper configuration of IAM roles and custom policies was a major challenge.
 Ensuring the Lambda function had the necessary access to various resources required careful planning and implementation.

-- **CORS IS a headache**: I tested my API with Postman multiple times and it was a somewhat gruesome process as I kept sawing internal errors (502) and (400).
-But once you get the hang of it, it makes sense.
+**Solution:** This issue was addressed by thoroughly reviewing and updating IAM roles and policies to ensure the correct access levels were granted.
+This allowed the Lambda function to interact with the necessary resources without compromising security.

+### CORS and API testing

+**Challenge:** During API testing with Postman, several internal errors (502 and 400) were encountered, causing difficulties in validating the API's functionality.

+**Solution:** Understanding and managing CORS headers played a crucial role in resolving these issues.
+By configuring the API Gateway and Lambda functions correctly, a smooth and error-free testing process was achieved.

 ## Future Enhancements